greg-raven/Uncommon-Sense/_posts/2021-11-18-the-benefits-and-hypocrisy-of-playing-the-slavery-card.md

 ---
-title: 'The benefits and hypocrisy of playing the slavery card'
+title: "The benefits and hypocrisy of playing the slavery card"
 layout: post
 categories:
 - race